SQL Formatter

 Best Practice

-Use uppercase for SQL keywords like SELECT and WHERE to distinguish them from column and table names.
+Use uppercase for reserved keywords like SELECT and FROM to distinguish them from table and column names.

 Tip

-Always use table aliases in JOINs to keep your queries concise and prevent column ambiguity.
+Always use aliases for tables in complex joins to keep your formatted queries concise and readable.

-Q: Does this tool store my database queries?
-A: No, all formatting is performed within your browser session; your sensitive SQL code and data structures are never sent to our servers.
+Q: Is my database code secure?
+A: Absolutely.
+The formatting happens entirely within your browser, so your sensitive query structures and table names are never sent to our servers.